esnet/gdg/website/content/en/docs/gdg/configuration.md

     name_exclusions: "DEV-*|-Dev-*"
 ```

-Will exclude any datasource that matches the name regex.
+Will exclude any connection that matches the name regex.

 **Type Filter**

-Will ONLY include datasource that are listed.
+Will ONLY include connection that are listed.

 ```yaml
 datasources: